Speak with a safari expert

 Tsimanampetsotsa National Park

-Tsimanampetsotsa is also home to one of the rarest carnivorans in the world: the Grandidier’s mongoose (also known as the giant-striped mongoose or Grandidier’s vontsira).
+Tsimanampetsotsa is also home to one of the world’s rarest carnivorans: the Grandidier’s mongoose (also known as the giant-striped mongoose or Grandidier’s vontsira).
 As playful and bold as any mongoose species, they are commonly seen at campsites searching for scraps.
 They are not found anywhere else on the island.

 Away from the sacred salt lake and associated wetlands, the landscape changes to the sparse dry woodlands that define the ecoregion of southern Madagascar.
 The region boasts exceptionally high levels of plant endemism, with an estimated 95% of plant species classified as endemic.
 These include the unmistakable octopus trees (Didierea madagascariensis) – a kind of woody semi-succulent not dissimilar to a cactus.
 They sport enormous and vicious-looking thorns, but this does little to deter the groups of critically endangered Verreaux’s sifaka from clambering and leaping between them.
-With their profoundly disproportionate limbs, these sifakas are designed for arboreal life, and when moving across the ground, they are forced to do a two-legged canter on their back legs, with arms thrust out to the side for balance.
+With their disproportionately long limbs, these sifakas are designed for arboreal life, and when moving on the ground, they are forced to canter on their hind legs, with their arms thrust out to the side for balance.

-Scattered within the dry forest plant life are the brooding outlines of ancient, squat baobabs.
+Scattered throughout the dry forest, the brooding outlines of ancient, squat baobabs are visible.
 Known as fony (sacred) baobabs (Adansonia rubrostipa), these trees are fascinating ecosystems in their own right.
-An ancient baobab, nicknamed the “Grandmother” (or “Mother of the Forest”), has recently been revealed to consist of three different, fused trees: one 200 years old, one 1,000 years old and the oldest being 1,600 years old.
+An ancient baobab, nicknamed the “Grandmother” (or “Mother of the Forest”), has recently been revealed to consist of three fused trees: one 200 years old, one 1,000 years old, and the oldest 1,600 years old.
 The roadrunner-like long-tailed ground-roller dashes around at the base of these trees, its wings lined by bright blue streaks.
 In the Mitoho Grotto, a hidden cave, blind sleeper goby fish still swim the freshwater pools, isolated forever.
 Here, fossils bear testament to a time when giant lemurs the size of small gorillas once roamed.

 One need not travel to Tsimanampetsotsa if it is a little out of the way and time is limited.
 A few kilometres north of Toliara, in the Ifaty area, there are great lodges, a reef, guides and bird guides that will show you Didierea and baobabs along with all the bird endemics the area has to offer.